How to Feed Your New Pack Goat Kid – Pack Goat Nutrition

 PASTEURIZING RAW GOAT MILK:

-To pasteurize colostrum, you slowly bring the temperature up to 135 degrees.
-If not fed
+To pasteurize colostrum, you slowly bring the temperature up to 135 degrees, no more or it will curdle.

-immediately, cool in a cold-water bath and refrigerate or freeze.
+Hold it at 135 degrees for 60 minutes.
+If not fed immediately, cool in a cold-water bath and refrigerate or

-To pasteurize goats milk, you bring the milk up to 165 degrees and chill quickly, refrigerate or
+To pasteurize goats milk, you bring the milk up to 165 degrees, holding the temperature is not required

 CHOOSING WHAT TO BOTTLE FEED YOUR KIDS: